techfort/LokiJS/OVERVIEW.md

 ## Documentation Overview

-This is an early effort using jsdoc to provide a more accurate and up-to-date version of LokiJS documentation.
+This is an early effort to provide a more accurate and up-to-date version of LokiJS documentation by using jsdoc.
 Since modifications arise from various contributors, this should allow distributed effort toward maintaining this documentation.
-For the time being, you can use it along with LokiJS.org documentation and the GitHub wiki documentation.
-Ideally this will emcompass the best of both reference as well as more complete examples and descriptions.

 ## Getting Started